fictionco/fiction/@apps/factor/docs/compare.md

 Specifically, if you are a developer:

-1. Looking to build a web app or website using Javascript
+1. Looking to build a web app or website using JavaScript
 2. The app needs to include dynamic functionality like sending email, auth, forms, users, ssr, etc..

 then likely, Factor is a great choice.